neojxuan/PhishIntention/README.md

    - Else not a CRP page but have done <b>CRP Locator</b> before, ```Return Benign, None```

 - Step 4: <b>CRP Locator</b>
-   - Find login/signup links and click, if reach a CRP page at the end, go back to step 1 <b>Abstract Layout detector</b> with updated URL and screenshot
+   - Find login/signup links and click, if reach a CRP page at the end, go back to step 1 <b>Abstract Layout detector</b> with an updated URL and screenshot
    - Else cannot reach a CRP page, ```Return Benign, None```

 - Step 5: